husmen/website/src/content/authors/admin/_index.md

 #- Visitors
 ---

-I am Houssem Menhour, currently doing a MSc in Computer Science & Engineering at the University of Oulu, with a focus on AI. and I would love to combine that with a new professional challenge in a CV/ML related role.
-Prior to that, I worked for 2+ years as a Computer Vision Engineer at Visiomex where I built industrial quality control and automation systems.
-During my bachelor's degree at Kocaeli University, I worked on various topics including Autonomous Vehicles, Distributed Systems, Stream Processing and Big Data Analytics.
-I program mostly in C++, C# and Python, but recently started picking interest in Go and Rust as well.
+I am Houssem Menhour, currently doing a MSc in Computer Science & Engineering at the University of Oulu, with a focus on AI.
+Prior to that, I worked for 2+ years as a Computer Vision Engineer at [Visiomex](https://visiomex.com/) where I built industrial quality control and automation systems.

+I program mostly in C++, C# and Python.
+And I would love to combine my studies with a new professional challenge in a CV/ML related role.

-This is a space where I share some random thoughts, and write about interesting projects and topics in my field.
+This is a space where I (plan to) write about interesting projects, topics and random thoughts.

 [More information here](/about/#experience).